whiterabbitcoding/code-dojo/interview_questions/networking/networking.md

 Network Layer

 Routes packets of data between different devices on a network, regardless of phyical connection medium.
-Determines optimal path to transfer and assigns logical addresses (IP) to devies on the network
+Determines optimal path to transfer and assigns logical addresses (IP) to devices on the network

 Transport Layer